B-25G-5-NA Mitchell Serial Number 42-64835

 Mission History

-Local villagers about this plane crash is that the crew survived, got as far as Paiambit, where they were captured by the Japanese.
-They were then taken down the Sepik River to another village called Moim, when they were made to dig their own graves, then shot.
-However only three graves, not five, are said to remain at Moim from this incident.
-Who lies in the Moim graves, if anybody, has yet to be ascertained.
+According to villagers, the crew survived and walked as far as Paiambit, where they were captured by the Imperial Japanese Army (IJA) then taken to Moim north of the Sepik River.
+At the village, they were were made to dig their own graves, then shot.
+According to local people there were only three graves (not five) at Moim.
+Who is buried at Moim, if anybody, has yet to be ascertained.

-Australian Post-War interrogations at the Australian War Memorial Museum in Canberra.
-There is a complete file which refers to "Five survivors from an identified aircraft, possibly RAAF", which crashed West of Moim in March / April 44.
-There were no RAAF aircraft wrecks anywhere near this area.
-This file, beyond any doubt whatsoever, refers to the English crew.
+There is a complete file in the Australian War Memorial (AWM) collection that refers to "Five survivors from an unidentified aircraft, possibly RAAF", which crashed west of Moim in March / April 44".
+There were no Royal Australian Air Force (RAAF) aircraft wrecks anywhere near this area.
+This file, beyond any doubt whatsoever, refers to the crew of this B-25.

-The file reveals that one of the Japanese interrogated in Wewak by the Australians in late 1945 at Wewak was Lt-General Nakano Hidemitsu, Commanding Officer of the Imperial 51st Imperial Division.
-He claimed, among other things, that a Colonel Hori Keijiro, Commander of the 102nd Infantry Regiment, then based at Marienberg, had knowledge of the capture of five Allied airmen circa March/ April 44.
+The file reveals that during 1945, one of the Japanese Prisoners Of War (POWs) interrogated at Wewak was Lt.
+General Nakano Hidemitsu, Commanding Officer of the Japanese Army 51st Division.
+He claimed, among other things, that a Colonel Hori Keijiro, Commander of the 102nd Infantry Regiment, then based at Marienberg, had knowledge of the capture of five Allied airmen circa March-April 44.
 The Australian legal team then interrogated Keijiro, also captured at Wewak, who signed a statement that five airmen indeed had been brought to him at Marienberg from an unidentified airplane loss in March/April 1944.

 Keijiro said he then forwarded the prisoners to Wewak to fall under the jurisdiction of Lt-Colonel Suzuki Notoaki, a staff officer of the Headquarters of the Imperial 51st Division.
 Notoaki, also interviewed, said however that he could recall only two airmen arriving even though he never saw them.
-The arriving airmen, whatever number, were then sidetracked to a Major Veda (full name not quoted) of the 4th Kokutai (Air Corps) who interrogated them separately and reported results of the interrogation to Imperial 18th Army Headquarters.
+The arriving airmen, whatever number, were then side tracked to Major Veda (full name not quoted) of the 4th Kōkūtai who interrogated them separately and reported results of the interrogation to 18th Army Headquarters.

 It is clear from Keijiro's affidavit that he deliberately provided a minimum of information.
-If in fact there are three US airmen buried in a grave at Moim, was it Keijiro who ordered three of English’s crew taken there to be exicuted.
+If in fact there are three US airmen buried in a grave at Moim, was it Keijiro who ordered three of English’s crew taken there to be executed.
 If so, were English and another officer taken to Wewak, perhaps under Veda's orders?
-If an interrogation report was sent by 4th Kokutai as claimed, then somewhere in US or Australian intercept archives might be a signals intelligence intercept which should have two surnames, and the results of this interrogation.
+If an interrogation report was sent by 4th Kōkūtai as claimed, then somewhere in U.S. or Australian intercept archives might be a signals intelligence intercept which should have two surnames, and the results of this interrogation.

 Wreckage